- What's the new feature In OJS 3?

 OJS is a very helpful program to organize, provide, and publish a journal.
 Many versions of OJS have been created and developed until they reach the latest version OJS 3.3.
 PKP team is very good at maintenance and supporting the OJS as more users using this application since the first release of OJS in 2001.
-Currently, OJS has two version branches: OJS 2.X and OJS 3.
-The latest version for OJS 3 released this year 2021.
-It has been 20 years of this software to help many publishers in organizing their scientific publication.
+Currently, OJS has two version branches: OJS 2.x and OJS 3.
+The latest version for OJS 3 released this year 2022.
+It has been 20 years of this software to help many publishers in organizing their scientific publications.

-Although it is clear that currently, PKP as the official developer of OJS focused more on OJS 3.X version, many publishers still feel reluctant to upgrade their OJS to the new version.
-The new version even provides more features compare that the previous one.
+Although it is clear that currently, PKP as the official developer of OJS focused more on OJS 3.x version, many publishers still feel reluctant to upgrade their OJS to the new version.
+The new version even provides more features compared that the previous one.

 And maybe you are asking, “Why should I upgrade my OJS 2 version to OJS 3?
 I already like this OJS version 2.
 I don’t need OJS version 3”.